DvorakHonza/DLP-for-SaaS/README.md

 ## Uninstallation

-1. Run the uninstall.bat script to clear set registry values.
+1. Run the uninstall.bat script to clear set registry values and uninstall the extension.
 2. Delete the unzipped files.